-Not gonna lie, making steamed bao is also kinda fun!
+Oh, and not gonna lie… making steamed bao is also kinda fun!
+Don’t be scared by them taking a lil’ bit longer than your average recipe.
+These are totally worth the explosion of flavor you get at the end.
 You can watch how it all comes together in the video below or keep scrolling for all the recipe components!

 five spice pulled palm bao